sigstore/fulcio/docs/security-model.md

 There are a couple problems with this approach:

-1. It assumes users can keep acess to private keys and keep them secret over log periods of time
+1. It assumes users can keep acess to private keys and keep them secret over long periods of time
 2. Revocation is hard and doesn't work well

 ### Fulcio's Model

 Fulcio is designed to avoid revocation, by issuing *short-lived certificates*.
-What really matters for CodeSigning is to know that an artifact was signed while the certificate was valid.
+What really matters for code signing is to know that an artifact was signed while the certificate was valid.

 This can be done a few ways: